sciZer0/7/v/README.md

 Fundamental Problem 5 is that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.

-This problem comes from the fact that, for now, in the industry, there is the mainstream wrong belief that there is only one truly-decentralized way for a blockchain to build up its "51% attack" resistance:
+This problem comes from the fact that, for now, in the industry, there is the mainstream wrong belief that there is only one truly-decentralized way for a blockchain to achieve its "51% attack" resistance:

 **the more the blockchain's market capitalization becomes the more nodes must be added in the blockchain — in order for the blockchain to be considered sufficiently sustainable (secure).**.